What area does the West of England devolution deal cover?

 A Mayoral Combined Authority is a legal body that can make decisions at West of England level.
 It will have the ability to receive devolved powers and resources.

 The West of England Combined Authority will have four members.
 These will be the Mayor of Bristol, the Leaders of Bath & North East Somerset Council and South Gloucestershire Council and the Mayor of the West of England.

-The Mayor of the West of England will be directly elected and will chair the Combined Authority.
+The Mayor of the West of England, Tim Bowles, has been directly elected and chairs the Combined Authority.

 How will decisions be made by the West of England Mayor and Combined Authority?

 The West of England Mayor will have one vote as will other voting members.

 Any questions to be decided by the West of England Combined Authority will be decided by a majority of the members, subject to that majority including the vote of the West of England Mayor, unless otherwise set out in legislation.

 Decisions on the Combined Authority Spatial Plan will require unanimous agreement.

 How will we make sure local people benefit?